matyamod/FF7R-DDS-tools/README.md

 # FF7R-DDS-tools ver0.1.5
 Texture mod tools for FF7R<br>
-All you need to do is drop files or folders on batch files.<br>
+All you need is drop files or folders on batch files.<br>

 ## Features